HelpMe-Pls/Life-Engineering/Frontend/Frameworks/Remix/Authentication.md

 	)
 }
 ```
+## Role-based access
+- In an authenticated system, each user has a set of roles, and each role has a set of permissions.
+Then when the user is trying to perform an action, the app checks whether the user's roles have the necessary permissions.
+- The primary benefit of assigning roles instead of permissions to users is it makes it easier to manage permissions across a large number of users.
+	  For example, if you have 100 users and you want to give them all the same permissions, it's easier to create a role with those permissions and assign the role to all 100 users than it is to assign the permissions to each user individually.
+Especially when you decide you want to change or add new permissions to those users.
+- It is highly recommended to have ***many-to-many relationships*** for our roles and permissions.
+User has many roles, roles can be assigned to many users.
+Role has many permissions and permissions can be assigned to many roles.
+- f
+- f

 ## Cookie sessions
 - We can leverage cookies as an alternative for client-side state management, using the [`createCookieSessionStorage`](https://remix.run/docs/en/main/utils/sessions#createcookiesessionstorage) API to create cookies that are tied to the user's session, from which we can use to store and retrieve state change triggered by the UI.
 For example, showing a toast notification when the user deletes something:
 ```tsx